mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 ## How to testing the model

-1. copy the best model weights from the `pth` folder to the `testing` folder
+1. Copy the best model weights from the `pth` folder to the `testing` folder
 2. Run the following command:
 ```bash
 python "testing/test_gcn_kfold.py"